Salt Air, Secrets & Second Chances: Why Martha’s Vineyard Was the Only Place This Story Could Happen

 Some stories need an island.
 This summer novel is one of those.

-There’s something about Martha’s Vineyard that lingers in your soul long after the ferry pulls away.
-The salt air clings to your skin, and the sound of gulls and waves becomes a kind of heartbeat.
-That’s why I chose it—not just as a setting, but as a character in its own right.
+Martha’s Vineyard leaves a lasting impression.
+The salt air clings to your skin while you feel at home.
+This unique atmosphere is why I chose it—not just as a backdrop, but as a character in its own right.

-This summer novel is a story of first love, broken trust, and a long-buried secret.
-And for a story like that, I needed a place that felt both intimate and isolating.
-A place where your past can walk right up to you at the farmer’s market or stare you down across the dunes.
+This summer novel centers on first love, broken trust, and a long-buried secret.
+To tell this story effectively, I required a space that felt both intimate and isolating.
+A place where your past can confront you unexpectedly—be it at the farmer’s market or across the dunes in the evening light.

 "After driving off the ferry and rolling down her windows, Willow was enveloped by the salty air.
 Living by the water in Mystic didn’t hold the same vibe, one that instantly made her homesick as she soaked in the Vineyard’s presence.
 She was home." -Where It All Began